 - The ANM functionality is only one component of CMZs.
-They provide other functionality, most notably the essential broader role of coordinating operational actions - this need will remain regardless of the SCR outcome. - With regard the ANM functionality within CMZs, we still expect customers to want constrainable connections in some circumstances.
+They provide other functionality, most notably the essential broader role of coordinating operational actions - this need will remain regardless of the SCR outcome. - 2.
+With regard to ANM functionality within CMZs, we still expect customers to want constrainable connections in some circumstances.
 For example, generation customers may want non-firm (constrainable) access on an interim basis until the wider reinforcements needed to grant them full firm capacity are complete.

-3.6 Operational IT and Telecoms
+3.5 Operational IT and Telecoms